 See other top business loan options

 Is U.S. Bank legit?

-While you won’t find many customer reviews for its business loans, many U.S. Bank customers complain about poor customer service — a problem you could have if you open a business banking account.
+While you won't find many customer reviews for its business loans, many U.S. Bank customers complain about poor customer service — a problem you could have if you borrow a business loan.